Download the advice leaflet

 All social landlords operate a Common Waiting List.
 They use this to allocate their housing to the highest pointed applicant on the Waiting List.

 The Housing Executive carries out all assessments for new applicants.
 We also complete assessments for transfers if you are a Housing Executive tenant.
 Most Housing Associations carry out their own transfer requests.

 To apply for social housing you can:

 We are currently delivering most of our services remotely.
-Please contact us by phone or online in the first instance.
+Please contact us by phone in the first instance.

 Do you have a disability?